The Hidden Triggers of Breast Cancer

 Radiation Exposure

-Radiation is a component of life in various ways.
+Radiation is a component of everyday life in various ways.
 Some of the most common exposures to radiation, a known cancer-causing toxin, include:

 • Medical scans, including X-rays and mammograms